 Under automatic enrolment rules, this is the period of time over which earnings are to be measured.
 For example, if an employee is paid weekly, the pay period would be one week and if they are paid monthly, the pay period would be one month.
 The minimum pay period is one week.

 To align with the pay frequency used to calculate PAYE and National Insurance contributions, the pay period can be a tax week, or a tax month.

 An employer can postpone automatic enrolment for up to three months from certain dates.
 One of the main reasons an employer might decide to postpone is if they have temporary or short term employees.

 You can only postpone automatic enrolment from:

-- your staging date
+- your staging date or duties start date

 - an employee’s first day of employment